 Develop and deliver training to workers and employers in public sector that targets the most likely causes of injuries, illnesses, and fatalities.
-The combined goal (goals 2.1.a, 2.1.b and 2.1.d) is to train at least 300 public sector workers in Alaska's public sector.
+The combined goal (goals 2.1.a, 2.1.b and 2.1.d) is to train at least 300 workers.

-Develop and deliver training to workers and employers in public sector
+Develop and deliver training to workers and employers in the public sector

-Number of formal and informal training events conducted in public sector
+Number of formal and informal training events conducted in the public sector

-OIS and a report from the Chief of Consultation and Training
+OIS and a report from the Assistant Chief of Consultation and Training

-300 public sector workers trained (all industrial categories combined)
+674 workers trained (all industrial categories combined) in FY 2017